saikarna913/project-cns/securityguard/LOGREAD.md

  * `-S` Print the current state of the log to stdout.
 The state should be printed to stdout on at least two lines, with lines separated by the `\n` (newline) character.
-The first line should be a comma-separated list of employees currently in the gallery.
-The second line should be a comma-separated list of guests currently in the gallery.
+The first line should be a comma-separated list of employees currently in the campus.
+The second line should be a comma-separated list of guests currently in the campus.
 The remaining lines should provide room-by-room information indicating which guest or employee is in which room.
 Each line should begin with a room ID, printed as a decimal integer, followed by a colon, followed by a space, followed by a